nextbreakpoint/infrastructure-as-code/README.md

 The certificates will be used to provision two ALBs, one internet facing and the other internal.

-    You can use a self-signed certificates if you wish, but your browser will warn you when you try to access the domains above
+    You can use a self-signed certificates if you wish, but your browser will warn you when you access resources on those domains

 ## Build Docker image